 She attended Rutgers University, where she earned her B.A. in Spanish and Ed.M. in Language Education.
-She is currently enrolled again as a graduate student within The Graduate School of Education at Rutgers University to obtain an Ed.M. for reading specialist certification.
+She also earned her reading specialist & supervision certification through the Graduate School of Education at Rutgers University.
 Prior to supervising, she taught Spanish in the Freehold Township and Marlboro Township school districts in Monmouth County.
-This is Noemi’s fourth experience as a FLENJ mentor.
+This is Noemi’s fifth experience as a FLENJ mentor.

 Fernanda absolutely loves teaching and sharing her love of languages with her students and other colleagues.
-She is a technology enthusiast who loves to integrate technology into all of her lessons.
-She is a Tech Leader at her school and has presented several workshops on technology integration.
-This is Fernanda’s fourth year as a FLENJ mentor and she is looking forward to working with a new mentee.
+She is a technology enthusiast who loves to integrate technology into all of her lessons and has presented several workshops on technology integration.
+This is Fernanda’s sixth year as a FLENJ mentor and she is looking forward to working with a new mentee.

 For the past eight years I have been a high school Spanish teacher in Basking Ridge, but previously I taught Spanish in the elementary school in the same district.
 Imagine having students for 5 years in elementary school and then teaching those same students in high school.
 How wonderful is that!
 This year I will be teaching at Middle school for the second year and I will be adding seventh grade to my repertoire.
 It’s new to me, but luckily I have great support of excellent colleagues who will help me through my first experience with 7th graders.

 I have a B.A. from Douglass College in Spanish and 2 Ed.
 M. degrees in Education, one from Rutgers and one from The College of New Jersey (Class of 2015).